• Skip to primary navigation

 As a dressing or dip, this dressing can transform the blandest of veggies into a mouthwatering meal.
 The best part?
 It doubles as a sauce and marinade.
 Check out the list below for more ways to use this dressing:

-• Make sheet pan creamy garlic herb chicken and add a layer of this sauce to each piece of chicken before baking.
+• Make sheet pan boneless chicken breast and potatoes and add a layer of this sauce to each piece of chicken before baking.
 Serve more on the side for dipping.

 • Serve on the side of air fryer parmesan zucchini chips for a tasty snack or app.